ModischFabrications/CutSolverFrontend/src/assets/content/about.md

 *Do you steal my valuable data and sell it to shady criminals on the black market?*

 No, is that something that people do?
-Do I need to worry about that?
+Should I start doing that?
 To be honest, I wouldn't know what to do with it.
 If you have a nice project email me instead, so I can look at your fine work.

-[Here](https://legal.modisch.me/en/privacy) is my privacy policy, give it a look for more details (than you could ever possibly want).
+Read my privacy policy for more details than you could ever possibly want.

 ## Why did you build this?
 This project was born out of the need to cut lengths of steel tubing.
 Ordering everything